pelagia123/todo-list-tutorial/element-ref.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 Don't forget to put the code back the way it was after you're finished experimenting!
+It's best to pass to a method exactly the value it needs, instead of the whole object.

 ## Resources